Root name server: Root zone file

-The root zone file is a small (about 2 MB) data set whose publication is the primary purpose of root name servers.
-This is not to be confused with the root.hints file used to bootstrap a resolver.
+The root zone file is a small (about 2 MB) data set at the apex of the Domain Name System, and its publication is the primary purpose of root name servers.
+It is not to be confused with the root.hints file used to bootstrap a resolver.

-The root zone file is at the apex of a hierarchical distributed database called the Domain Name System (DNS).
-This database is used by almost all Internet applications to translate worldwide unique names such as www.wikipedia.org into other identifiers such as IP addresses.

 The contents of the root zone file is a list of names and numeric IP addresses of the root domain authoritative DNS servers for all top-level domains (TLDs) such as com, org, edu, and the country code top-level domains (it also includes that info for root domain, the dot).
 On 12 December 2004, 773 different authoritative servers for the TLDs were listed.
 Later the number of TLDs increased greatly.
 As of July 2020, the root zone consisted of 1511 useful TLDs (excluded are: 55 domains that are not assigned, 8 that are retired, and 11 test domains).
 Other name servers forward queries for which they do not have any information about authoritative servers to a root name server.
 The root name server, using its root zone file, answers with a referral to the authoritative servers for the appropriate TLD or with an indication that no such TLD exists.